 - Observe videos of eminent speakers to find out how they inspire others.
-How each speaker begins his presentation?
+How each speaker begins her/his presentation?
 How each speaker connects with audience members?
-How each speaker responds to question and answer session?
+How each speaker responds to the question and answer session?

 - When you observe various speakers speak, you evolve your own style of speaking.

-- Practice presenting in front of small groups until you became more comfortable and confident.
+- Practice presenting in front of small groups until you become more comfortable and confident.
 Gradually go in front of huge audiences to speak.